 - After this preliminary conversation, Coalition members may submit a completed project application by email at: firstname.lastname@example.org.

 - All application forms must be submitted by the deadlines posted.

-The second round of PSF grants for 2017 is now closed.
-Information about the first round of 2018 will be available in the coming months.
+The first round of 2018 is now closed.
+Applications for the second round of 2018 will be available in early 2018.